opensearch-project/opensearch-migrations/README.md

 ## Issue Tracking

 We encourage users to open bugs and feature requests in this GitHub repository.

+**Encountering a compatibility issue or missing feature?**

+- [Search existing issues](https://github.com/opensearch-project/opensearch-migrations/issues) to see if it’s already reported.
+If it is, feel free to **upvote** and **comment**.
+- Can’t find it?
+[Create a new issue](https://github.com/opensearch-project/opensearch-migrations/issues/new/choose) to let us know.

-For issue prioritization and management, the migrations team uses Jira:
+For issue prioritization and management, the migrations team uses Jira, but uses GitHub issues for community intake:

 https://opensearch.atlassian.net/